3 Lucky NJ Lottery Players Win Trip To Super Bowl LVI

 They participated in the state Lottery's Quick Draw Big Game promotion.

-In addition to the trip to the Super Bowl game between the Los Angeles Rams and Cincinnati Bengals, the Lottery winner won passes to Hall of Fame events and $1,000 in spending cash.
+In addition to the trip to the Super Bowl game between the Los Angeles Rams and Cincinnati Bengals, the Lottery winners won passes to Hall of Fame events and $1,000 apiece in spending cash.

 The Super Bowl kicks off at 6:30 p.m. on Sunday, Feb.
 13.